-This will take you to an external website for the New York State Health Insurance Program with information for Empire Plan/United Healthcare enrollees
+The link above will take you to an external website for the New York State Health Insurance Program with information for Empire Plan/United Healthcare enrollees.

 The annual option transfer period is the time in which you can make certain limited changes to your NYSHIP health insurance options.
 Any changes that are made during this period will be effective with the following calendar year.